Flag of North Korea: Symbolism

 Different sources give conflicting explanations of the flag's symbolism.
 According to an article published on 8 August 2013 in the Rodong Sinmun, the official newspaper of the ruling Workers' Party of Korea, Kim Il Sung gave the following significance to the flag's elements after designing it:

 The red colour of the flag symbolises the anti-Japanese fervour, the red blood shed by the Korean patriots and the invincible might of our people firmly united to support the Republic.
 The white colour symbolises the one bloodline, one land, one language, one culture of our monoethnic country, which lived in purity.
 And blue stands for the gallant visage of our people, symbolising the spirit of the Korean people fighting for world peace and progress.

-Pak Il, a Soviet-Korean interpreter who claims to have translated from Russian the original flag designs proposed by the Soviet government, claimed that the flag was initially intended to be hoisted vertically, and gave the following as the original explanation of the flag's symbolism:
+Pak Il, a Soviet-Korean interpreter who claimed to have translated from Russian the original flag designs proposed by the Soviet government, also claimed that the flag was initially intended to be hoisted vertically, and gave the following as the original explanation of the flag's symbolism:

 The red stripe was to symbolise the land of the new Korea, illuminated by the red star of communism.
 The blue stripes surrounding the flag were to symbolise the seas surrounding the Korean peninsula [the Yellow Sea and the Sea of Japan].

 The US Central Intelligence Agency's World Factbook meanwhile states that the colours of the flag – red, white, and blue – are considered national colours and symbolise, respectively: revolutionary traditions; purity, strength, and dignity; and sovereignty, peace, and friendship.
 It also states that the red star is a national symbol and represents socialism.

 Construction

 The North Korean government has specified sizes, colours, and manufacturing parameters in which the flag is to be made.
 They are detailed in Appendix I of the National Flag Law of the Democratic People's Republic of Korea, 1992 (2012 revision).
-The width-to-length ratio of the flag is 1:2.
+The width-to-length ratio of the flag was 1:2.
 The flag is divided into six vertical sections, with the top and bottom sixths being blue stripes.
 The middle four-sixths further divide into 24 sections, with the top and bottom twenty-fourths being white stripes, and the other twenty-two twenty-fourths being red.
 The center of the red star (and of the white disc that surrounds it) is at half the flag's height and one-third of its length.
 The diameter of the white disc is two-thirds the combined height of the red and white stripes.
 The imaginary disc described by the points of the red star has a diameter equal to half the height of the white stripe from the white disc's diameter.
 The points of the red star do not touch the circumference of the white disc.